 I love these horses.
-The black-and-white speckled horse looks like taken out of the short story - The Adventures of Pippi Langstrumpf (1969) about the redheaded and unruly Pippi (Inger Nilsson).
+The black-and-white speckled horse looks like taken out of the short swedish story - The Adventures of Pippi Langstrumpf (1969) about nine years old unruly girl Pippi with a carrot coloured hair and two braids (Inger Nilsson).

 Hartshead Pike is amazing place every season of the year and also worth to come to see breathtaking scenery for the surroundings.